BrooksDigital/DevVM/README.md

 ## Tune your VM resources

 The VM is configured with comfortable defaults at [`vagrant.default.yml`](vagrant.default.yml).
-If want to allocate more RAM or CPUs to your VM, you can do so overwriting any of the default values on a `vagrant.local.yml` which is ignored on the repo.
+If you want to allocate more RAM or CPUs to your VM, you can do so overwriting any of the default values on a `vagrant.local.yml` which is ignored on the repo.
 From some few tests, I think less than 4GB of RAM will make the VM perform poorly.

 [virtualbox]: https://www.virtualbox.org/wiki/Downloads
 [vagrant]: https://www.vagrantup.com/downloads